dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

 end
 ```

-Finally, since 1.0 `dry-monads` has support for [`do` notation](/gems/dry-monads/do-notation/) which simplifies this code even more, making it almost regular yet `nil`-safe:
+Finally, since 1.0, dry-monads has support for [`do` notation](/gems/dry-monads/do-notation/) which simplifies this code even more, making it almost regular yet `nil`-safe:

 ```ruby
 user = yield find_user(params[:user_id])